damianoneill/net/README.md

 ## Credits

 The implementation of the framing codec in the rfc6242 package has been adapted from an implementation by [Andrew Fort](https://github.com/andaru) - https://github.com/andaru/netconf.

+The implementation of the ber encoding has been leveraged from the implementation by [Geoff Garside](http://geoffgarside.co.uk/) - https://github.com/geoffgarside/ber.